Ultimate 2 Days In Sedona Itinerary

 Overview Of 2 Days In Sedona Itinerary

-There are many ways to structure a two day itinerary for Sedona.
+There are many ways to structure a weekend itinerary for Sedona.
 It all depends how much you like to hike.
 If you want to do all the big hikes in Sedona, you should budget more than 2 days in Sedona for sure.

 I like to hike, jeep around, admire fine art, and eat good food.
 My 2 days in Sedona itinerary is therefore balanced to give you a taste of Sedona and keep you coming back for more.